healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 use.

 This documentation is also used as a basis for deploying similar applications.
 If this document is added to, please ensure the specific instructions in other documentation is updated accordingly.

+## Before you get started
+In order to go through all the steps in this README, you will need:

+* An Azure instance which you have access to
+* A Phoenix application that you want to deploy to Azure
+* A domain name (or multiple) registered for the IP address of the server

 ## Install applications on the Azure instance